olddustysocksunderthecouch/MultiLingualFam-CloudFunctions/README.md

 1. Call as soon as the Android App installed and opened, you should see it trigger the addToken function in the CF logs section.

 # Want to help out?
-### Values
+### Principal/Values
 - This project will always be open source
 - We will never store a long term history of user's location data
 - We will never sell user location data or any other data for that matter
+- If you contribute to the project you will be acknowledged for your contribution

+### Questions / Features You could help out with
+- How to we keep location tracking accurate while having a limited impact on battery?
+- Strategy/logic around when notifications are sent to users?
+- How do we implement language preferences?
+- Security and Storage Rules
+- **Translations** and word/phrase suggestions
+- Design - we need a better logo as well as some UX work
+- Bring in **your own ideas** and implement them!

-### I'm cool with that, what's next?
+### I'm in, what's next?
-Send me a mail, adrian.bunge@gmail.com and I'll get in touch with you ASAP.
+Fill in [this super quick Google Form](https://goo.gl/forms/TIE4wfNlaMAeNOwp2) and I'll get in touch with you ASAP.